 Stewart has assisted clients on various aspects of competition law, including in relation to merger control, market inquiries, cartel and other prohibited practices and involving both litigious and advisory work.
-He has also assisted in competition compliance audits and training.
-Although primarily focussed on South Africa, Stewart has worked on a range of matters involving merger control and anti-competitive practices across other southern African jurisdictions as well.
-In addition, Stewart has advised clients on various regulatory matters including in the broadcasting and transport sectors.
+Stewart has also assisted clients on various regulatory matters, including in the broadcasting and transport sectors and other regulated markets.
+Although primarily focussed on South Africa, Stewart has worked on a range of matters involving merger control and anti-competitive practices across other sub-Saharan African jurisdictions as well.

-- advising an FMCG company in relation to allegations of excessive pricing, unfair pricing and price discrimination in Zambia;
+- advising an FMCG company in its appeal against findings of excessive pricing, unfair pricing and price discrimination in Zambia

 Stewart is an admitted attorney of the High Court of South Africa.
 He holds a Business Science degree specialising in Economics and Law (with distinction) and a Bachelor of Laws (magna cum laude), both from the University of Cape Town.